Yellow Palace, Copenhagen: Architecture

 The building has been described as the first neoclassic building in Copenhagen.

 The site also includes Garderstalden (English: Guard's Stable), which was built in 1842 to designs by Jørgen Hansen Koch.
-It was used both for Christians af Glücksborgs 's horses and those of the horses of the Royal Guards who were on duty at the mansion.
-In 1923 the roof was converted into a Mansard roof with accommodation on the upper floor.
+It was used for Christian of Glücksborgs's horses and for the horses of the Royal Guards who were on duty at the mansion.
+In 1923 the roof was converted into a mansard roof with accommodation on the upper floor.
 The building was renovated and adapted by Bertelsen & Schewing in 2013.
-It contains administration in the ground floor and apartments on the upper floor.
+It contains administration on the ground floor and apartments on the upper floor.